verronpro/blog/_posts/2023-05-01-monthly-topic-diagrams-as-code-in-word.md

 description: Treat diagrams as code and stamp generated images into Word templates with Office‑stamper.
 PlantUML vs Mermaid, build integration, pitfalls, and a production checklist.
 ---

-TL;DR: Keep your Word documents honest by generating diagrams from source and stamping them at build time.
+Keep your Word documents honest by generating diagrams from source code and stamping them at build time.
 Use PlantUML or Mermaid to produce images, then let Office‑stamper inject them into `.docx` so reports stay versioned, reproducible, and automation‑friendly.

 ## Quick Facts